arincons2/SQL-Project-Air-quality-management-system/README.md

 >- The highest monthly PM2.5 level of 15.6 occurs in March, which has a monthly average temperature of 23.6°C, the second highest value, and monthly precipitation of 2.28, the second lowest.
 >- The lowest monthly PM2.5 level (9.04) occurs in November, which has the lowest average temperature (21°C) and the third highest precipitation (8.1).
 >- There is a relationship between the monthly values of PM2.5 and Avg_T: as Avg_T increases, PM2.5 also increases.

-##**Recommendations**
-* Protective measures for people must be taken on months with the highest air pollution, namely February and March.
-For instance, communication campaigns about health risks should be conducted during these months, especially for individuals with respiratory issues.
-* Transportation measures should be taken on months with the highest air pollution.
-For instance, fostering the use of public transportation and low-carbon-emission transport, as well as imposing license plate restrictions.